 3. What Procedures Can Improve the Strength of My Teeth?

 Fluoride treatments and some dental procedures can help improve the strength and resiliency of your smile.
 Your dentist will offer a range of these treatments, and you can receive recommendations according to what you’re hoping to achieve.
 Fluoride treatments are most often done for smaller children, but many adults benefit from them if they have weak teeth that are more susceptible to cavities.
-You may also benefit from dental crowns, bridges, or implants to improve the strength of your teeth, depending on the extent of the dental damage.
+You may also benefit from some types of cosmetic dentistry, such as dental crowns, bridges, or implants to improve the strength and appearance of your teeth, depending on the extent of the dental damage.

 4. What Options Do You Offer to Correct Dental Misalignments?